starkiller-astro/weaklib/Distributions/UnitTests/Opacities/README.md

 6. To plot the `Interpolated*Output.h5` result, use the `plotInterpolatedCompactHDF.m` matlab script.

+    Keys:
+    - Change the file directory and axis limit as needed.

 ## Ask For Help
 - R. Chu : rchu@vols.utk.edu